-Riders in the UK, Australia, and left-side-of-the-road parts of the world will obviously need to reverse the scenarios described above.
-(Do I really need to tell you that?)
-I suppose that after seeing Steve Smith upside-down BMW photo, perhaps my precautionary warning is in order.
+Riders in the UK and Australia and other parts of the world will need reverse the scenarios above.
+Like I need to tell them that.
+Duh.
+Of course after seeing Steve Smith's the upside-down BMW photo, maybe my warning is in order.

-3036 Riding a Single-Track Trail
+Riding a Single-Track Trail